One-room school: United States

-Teachers in one-room schools were often former students themselves.
-Their role is well-described by a student from Kentucky in the 1940s:

-The teachers that taught in the one room, rural schools were very special people.
+Teachers in one-room schools were usually daughters of nearby farmers.
+They were recent graduates and spent a couple of years teaching before they quit to get married.
+The teachers were poorly prepared and needed to coach children of all ages/grades within one room.
+Their main role is well-described by a student from Kentucky in the 1940s:The teachers that taught in the one room, rural schools were very special people.
 During the winter months they would get to the school early to get a fire started in the potbelly stove, so the building would be warm for the students.
 On many occasions they would prepare a hot, noon meal on top of the stove, usually consisting of soup or stew of some kind.
 They took care of their students like a new mother hen would care for her newly hatched chicks; always looking out for their health and welfare.